jqrsound/EYESY_OS_for_RasPiSound/README.md

 ### Web Editor
-The web editor lets you edit the pygame scripts that generate the visuals on the fly.
-It should be accessible at http://patchbox.local:8080/
+The web editor lets you edit the pygame scripts that generate the visuals on the fly.<br>
+It should be accessible at http://patchbox.local:8080/<br>
 See the Eyesy manual for more details on using the web editor.